nadrino/kotor-walkthrough/kotor2/walkthrough/06_Onderon/06_Onderon.md

   - Who is she?
   - Can we talk about something else?
 - News Holo
+  - _In the Council of Lords today, Lord Dashel{DASH-elle} recommended a special commendation for Colonel Tobin due to his brilliant command of our armada in the skies above Onderon._
+  - _The Ithorian fleet has yet again pushed back estimates for when the beasts will be cleared from our streets.
+They claim that the blockade continues to hinder their progress._
+  - _The Council of Lords' session is running late today as General Vaklu rallies his supporters to pass his amendment giving the Council the power to manage diplomatic relations with the Republic instead of the Queen._
+  - _In the Council of Lords today, Lord Dashel{DASH-elle} recommended a special commendation for Colonel Tobin due to his brilliant command of our armada in the skies above Onderon._
+  - 3 others `c_quest_status("docalibi", 99)`
 - Riiken
   - There are a lot of soldiers around.
     - Could you tell me about the troubles?